harness/developer-hub/release-notes/security-testing-orchestration.md

 ### New features

+This release does not include new features.

+### Early access features

 * The new [Jira integration](/docs/security-testing-orchestration/use-sto/jira-integrations) has been enhanced.
-If an issue has an associated Jira ticket, the Issue Details pane now shows the ticket status along with the number.
+If an issue has an associated Jira ticket, **Issue Details** now shows the ticket status along with the number.
 (STO-5491)

-### Early access features

-This release does not include early access features.

 ### Fixed Issues

-* Fixed an issue in the Jira integration to ensure that **Create Ticket** now appears **Issue Details**, even if an issue has an Exemption associated with it.
+* Fixed an issue in the Jira integration to ensure that **Create Ticket** now appears in **Issue Details**, even if an issue has an Exemption associated with it.
 (STO-5526)
 * Fixed an issue in the Jira integration that allowed users to try to create tickets against targets with no baseline specified, which is not supported and resulted in a 404 response.
 (STO-5477)
 * Fixed an issue in the Back Duck configuration UI where the in-tool help said that the Image Region setting was required when scanning AWS ECR container images.
 This field is optional.
 (STO-5450)